Chuicks/cse15l-lab-reports/lab-report-2-week-1.md

 By using `ssh-keygen` (local) , `mkdir .ssh` (remote),
  `scp /Users/hotw/.ssh/id_rsa.pub eyzhang@ieng6.ucsd.edu:~/.ssh/authorized_keys`(local)
  it allows you to store your key on your computer and essentially bypass the password system.
- So you are able to access your remote computer without having to input your password everytime
+ So you are able to access your remote computer without having to input your password everytime.
 <br />

 ---